Dibedy/The-MCSR-Practice-Map/README.md

   - Map sounds can be toggled On/Off

 ## Feedback
-Feel free to use the link below to give feedback on this Project.
+Feel free to use the link below to report bugs, suggest new features or give feedback on this Project.

 [Feedback - Link](https://www.surveymonkey.com/r/YTMFP3J)